visma-allan-nevala/pum-aws/README.md

 ----------------------------------------------------------------
-All your available AWS profiles has been stored in the AWS configuration file /root/.aws/credentials Note that it will expire in 3:00:00 hours
+These valid AWS profiles (central,development) was fetched has been stored in the AWS configuration file /root/.aws/credentials
+Note that it will expire in 3:00:00 hours
 ----------------------------------------------------------------
 ```